larrygao001/User-dash/README.md

 # User-dash
-User-dash is a web application that visualizes random data fetches from randomuserapi.me
+User-dash is a web application that visualizes random data fetches from https://randomuser.me/.